renliangfeng/iiq-chart/README.md

 To makes the IdentityIQ Docker image environment agnostic and portable, the docker built from the previous steps does not include ***iiq.properties*** file in the application folder.
 So we will need to mount the *iiq.properties* (or *log4j2.properties*) to the path defined in Kubernetes volumns via ConfigMap so that the application can access these files.
 The content of ***iiq.properties*** file is defined in the template file ***template/iiq.properties.tpl***.
 You should modify this file to update the settings across all the environments.
 However, environment specific configuration settings in ***iiq.properties*** (such as Database URL, username and password etc.) should be overridden via ***values.yaml*** under the subfolder (such as sandbox, dev, test etc.) of "*env*" folder.
 Configure the proper values of *values.yaml* for the enviroment (we use sandbox in the demo) you are going to run.

 ### hostPath
-The hostPath Volumn is used to mount the following 2 directories in the host to the corresponding mountPath defined in Kubernates:
+The hostPath Volume is used to mount the following directories in the host to the corresponding mountPath defined in Kubernates.
+For the first time, create the following directories in local machine:

 - **keystore**

    Create a new directory (e.g. */Users/bruce.ren/Desktop/share-config/sailpoint/keystore*) in local computer.
    Then modify the file ***env/sandbox/values.yaml*** to update the corresponding field to reflect the location.

 - **log file directory**

    Create a new directory (e.g. */Users/bruce.ren/Desktop/share-config/sailpoint/logs*) in local computer.
    Then modify the file **env/sandbox/values.yaml** to update the corresponding field to reflect the location.
 Please note once this is configured, all the log files (both log4j and tomcat generated) will be written to this folder.

-For the first time, create the following 2 directories in local machine:
+- **LCM fulltext index files directory**

+   Create a new directory (e.g. */Users/bruce.ren/Desktop/share-config/sailpoint/iiq-fulltext-index*) in local computer.
+   Then modify the file **values.yaml** or **env/sandbox/values.yaml** to update the corresponding field to reflect the location.
+Please note the name of directory inside container is controlled by the parameter '*FULL_TEXT_INDEX_PATH*' to create Docker image.

+- **file upload directory**

+   Create a new directory (e.g. */Users/bruce.ren/Desktop/share-config/sailpoint/file-upload*) in local computer.
+   Then modify the file **values.yaml** or **env/sandbox/values.yaml** to update the corresponding field to reflect the location.
+Please note the name of directory inside container is controlled by the parameter '*UPLOAD_FILE_PATH*' to create Docker image.

+For details about how to create directories in docker image for LCM full text index files and file upload, please refer to [https://github.com/renliangfeng/iiq-container](url).

 ## Install Helm Chart
 Run the following command to deploy the IdentityIQ to Kubernetes cluster.